projectara/greybus-spec/source/special.rst

 notify the AP when an error has occurred, and no Primary Interface to the Module was detected.
 If the NO_PRIMARY_INTERFACE flag is set, the intf_count field shall equal one.

+During the initialization of a Greybus System, following a successful :ref:`svc_hello`, the SVC shall attempt to exchange Module Inserted Operations with the AP for each attached Module.

+Unless an error occurs, there is a unique Primary Interface to each Module attached to the Frame.
+The number of Operations exchanged during initialization is thus at least the number of :ref:`hardware-model-interface-states` that are :ref:`hardware-model-lifecycle-attached` and whose :ref:`hardware-model-order` is ORDER_PRIMARY.
+The primary_intf_id fields in these requests shall be the Interface IDs of the Interface States whose ORDER is ORDER_PRIMARY.

+There may be additional Secondary Interfaces to each of these Modules.
+The intf_count field in each such request shall thus equal one plus the number of consecutive Interface States in the Greybus System whose ORDER is ORDER_SECONDARY, starting from the Primary Interfaces to each attached Module, up to the final Interface Block in the :ref:`Slot <glossary-slot>`.
+This follows from the definitions of the ORDER sub-state and the intf_count request field.

+The SVC may also send additional Module Inserted Requests with the NO_PRIMARY_INTERFACE flag set, as described above.

 Greybus SVC Module Inserted Response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^